frontend-mafia/legolize/readme.md

 This is the core project where all default Lego's are defined.

-To get a scaffolding project that uses this, go to [legolize-base](https://bitbucket.org/meniga/legolize-base) and [legolize-legos](https://bitbucket.org/meniga/legolize-legos)

-Examples and documentation of all Lego's are available at [http://meniga.bitbucket.org/](http://meniga.bitbucket.org/)

 # How to install

 Two quick start options are available: